EnumerativeGeometry/enumerativegeometry.github.io/content/location.md

 title: "Location"
 date: 2024-05-08
 hidemeta: true
-description: "Professor Dr von Igelfeld's mailing and office addresses at the Institute of Romance Philology."
+description: "Professor Dr Quentin d'Aubigny mailing and office addresses at the Institute of Romance Philology."

 ---